developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 #### D) Read Specific Barcode

-Read Specific Barcode decodes a particular barcode among a multitude of barcodes based on specific criteria defined in a [NextGen SimulScan Template](../../templatebuilder).
-Applies to [MultiBarcode](../../templatebuilder/#multibarcode) (as part of Document Capture) template type.
-The criteria to capture the barcode is defined in the [NextGen SimulScan Template](../../templatebuilder). <!--See [Template Builder](../../templatebuilder) for more information and instructions on how to create the template. -->The criteria to read specific barcodes is based on the following options selected during template creation.
+Read Specific Barcode decodes a particular barcode among a multitude of barcodes based on specific criteria defined in a NextGen SimulScan Template<!--[NextGen SimulScan Template](../../templatebuilder)-->.
+Applies to MultiBarcode<!--[MultiBarcode](../../templatebuilder/#multibarcode)--> (as part of Document Capture) template type.
+The criteria to capture the barcode is defined in the NextGen SimulScan Template.<!--[NextGen SimulScan Template](../../templatebuilder).--> <!--See [Template Builder](../../templatebuilder) for more information and instructions on how to create the template. -->The criteria to read specific barcodes is based on the following options selected during template creation.
 Any combination of these options can be used.
-If more than one barcode is present that matches the given criteria, then the option **Automatic Group Identification**, described in the following section, can be used instead.
+If more than one barcode is present that matches the given criteria, then the option **Auto Group Identification**, described in the following section, can be used instead.
 * **Barcode Type –** Specifies the barcode type or decoder as defined in the template.
 * **Character Checking (Begins with) –** Specifies the specific character the barcode must begin with in order to decode, as defined in the template.
 Some common specifications:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;**N -** (e.g.: NXXXXXX) for advice note number<br>